 A DOT physical exam is valid for a maximum of two years.
 The medical examiner may also choose to issue a certificate that is valid for less time if they deem it necessary to keep track of any ongoing conditions, such as high blood pressure.
 Learn here How to Prepare for a Compliance DOT Audit.

-To be fully compliant with FMCSA regulations, the physical must be completed by a professional listed on the National Registry, such as MDs, DOs, PAs, APNs or DCs.
-Proper licensing and certification are required in order for these medical professionals to perform DOT physical exams.
+To fully comply with FMCSA regulations, the physical must be completed by a professional listed on the National Registry, such as MDs, DOs, PAs, APNs, or DCs.
+These medical professionals must have Proper licensing and certification to perform DOT physical exams.
 All certificates issued must contain all of the information required by FMCSA regulations.
 Failure to comply with these requirements can result in fines and other legal repercussions.

-Does the FMCSA Perform Recordkeeping in Relation to DOT Physical Exams?
+Does the FMCSA Perform Recordkeeping about DOT Physical Exams?

 What Conditions Could Disqualify Me & Stop Me from Getting a DOT Card?

-In order to be cleared for a Department of Transportation physical, you need to make sure that any medical condition will not interfere with your ability to safely drive.
+To be cleared for a Department of Transportation physical, you must ensure that any medical condition will not interfere with your ability to drive safely.
 This means that if something affects your hearing or vision, it could put you and other drivers at risk.
-Additionally, any condition which might lead to loss of consciousness or dizziness can disqualify you from passing the DOT physical.
-To ensure your safety while on the road, be mindful of any health issue that may impact your driving skills.
+Additionally, any condition that might lead to loss of consciousness or dizziness can disqualify you from passing the DOT physical.
+To ensure your safety while on the road, be mindful of any health issue impacting your driving skills.

-It is important to discuss your specific medical condition with your doctor before you pursue or renew a driver's license.
+Discussing your medical condition with your doctor before pursuing or renewing a driver's license is essential.
 Also, take a look at the Drug and Alcohol Program policy.
-Your doctor can provide an evaluation of your health status and any potential risks associated with operating a motor vehicle.
+Your doctor can evaluate your health status and any potential risks associated with operating a motor vehicle.
 This assessment will help ensure that driving remains safe for everyone on the road.

-The FMCSA may grant exemptions or waivers for certain conditions.
-However, in some cases, you may need to address a disqualifying condition before you can be medically certified.
+The FMCSA may grant exemptions or waivers for specific conditions.
+However, in some cases, you may need to address a disqualifying condition before being medically certified.
 What is DOT Clearinghouse Enforcement?
-If your condition is manageable and you are able to it under control, then you submit an application for certification again.
-It will ultimately be up to the medical examiner to decide whether or not you meet the requirements for certification.
+If your situation is manageable and you can control it, then apply for certification again.
+It will ultimately be up to the medical examiner to decide whether you meet the certification requirements.

 Summary: What Are DOT Exams?

-- DOT medical exams are required for individuals who operate a CMV in accordance with FMCSA) regulations.
+- DOT medical exams are required for individuals who operate a CMV by FMCSA) regulations.

-- The purpose of these exams is to ensure that drivers are medically fit to safely operate a CMV without putting themselves or others at risk.
+- These exams aim to ensure that drivers are medically fit to safely operate a CMV without putting themselves or others at risk.